 Batman stayed hidden in the shadows of the upper branches of one the trees near the gate of the park.
-The assassins appeared to be gone he noted as he studied the surroundings around him.
+The assassins appeared to be gone, he noted as he studied his surroundings.
 He doubted that was the case.
 The tracker that Nightwing had planted on them was lying on the ground before the gate.
 Bait to spring the trap with.

-They’ve been playing with them.
-He narrowed his eyes as he spotted a glimpse of one of the assassins hiding in the tree across the clearing before he was gone.
+They’d been played with.
+He narrowed his eyes as he spotted a glimpse of one of the assassins hiding in the tree across the clearing, before he was gone.
 The skirmishes of the past week had been planned.
 There was no other explanation for their previous lack of stealth.
 What game were they playing?
 What was the end goal?

 Batman heard a slight creak behind him.
 He twisted and threw a batarang causing the assassin to jump to the ground.
-The assassin was covered in black ninja clothing leaving only the eyes uncovered.
+The assassin was covered in black ninja clothing, leaving only the eyes uncovered.
 It made it impossible to identify him.
-The cut of the cloth was useless.
-Though it was similar to Ra’s, this group was not part of his guild.
-If they had something that Ra wanted he would had attacked their homes like he once did.
+The cut of the cloth was useless: though it was similar to Ra’s, this group was not part of his guild.
+If they had something that Ra wanted he would have attacked their homes like he did once before.

 Batman jumped down to the ground.
 There were two assassins behind him.
 “Which organization do you work for?
 Ra’s?”